 Finding the Right House

 Contact rental agents and ask for their help in finding a home.
 If you have friends or family in the area, they can serve as your representative for touring potential rentals.
-Search Craiglist for available rental homes in your area, contact the renters by phone, and explain your situation.
+Search Craiglist for available rental homes in your area.
+Then contact the renters by phone and explain your situation.
 Some will be willing to rent to you sight unseen; others will not.
 Plan to spend a lot of time on the phone talking to many potential landlords in order to find one who will work with you.

 Landlords want to know you can make the monthly rent payment, so they don’t view someone who is unemployed as a good risk.
 If you’re leaving a job in order to relocate, use your current employment as evidence of your ability to hold a job.
 Present letters of reference from your current landlord or employer.
-Point out any positives in your situation, such as a high credit rating, or substantial savings in the bank.
+Point out any positives in your situation, such as a high credit rating or substantial savings in the bank.
 If you work in a field where workers are in demand, such as medicine or a skilled technology field, point out that your job outlook is positive.

 Expand Your Search

 Look for situations in which landlords may be willing to take a chance on someone who isn’t currently employed or from the area.
 For instance, instead of renting a whole house, look into house sharing.
 A single person or a couple might be able to rent a room or two in a house.
 People who rent rooms may be more lax about a formal rental agreement or credit checks than someone who manages a string of rental properties would be.

 In an especially tight rental market, if you don’t have good credit or a lot of savings, you may find it almost impossible to rent a home when you’re new to the area and unemployed.
 If you find yourself in this situation, make finding a job your priority.
 Once you’re employed, you’ll look like a much better risk to landlords.
 Stay with friends or relatives while you job-hunt or get to know the area.
-If you don’t know anyone, look for extended-stay motels where you can live until you’re employed and in the rental home you really want.
+If you don’t know anyone, look for extended-stay motels where you can live until you’re employed and able to move into the rental home you really want.